Are you a public relations or PR professional? If so, what do you see yourself as?

 Unfortunately, PR has suffered a lot of negative backlash in recent years.

 The openness, transparency and sheer speed of digital social networks and cyber vigilantes have kicked sand in the faces of many PR practitioners.
-Many of us have been accused of being out-of-touch with the man-on-the-ground or living in ivory towers.
+Many have been accused of being out-of-touch with the man-on-the-ground or living in ivory towers.

 Blissfully unaware of the real sentiments of our respective publics, we’ve been scorned, ridiculed and made fun of.
 Reporters and social media influencers alike have relayed horror stories of publicists gone awry, and such reports seemed to have increased in recent months.